swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 First of all, if I'm building a project or library, a component, or whatever else, **I can leverage ready-to-use documentation generators**.
 Those parse my code and comments attached to it and generate neat, complete websites, where the whole team or whole community can easily track what's going on within my classes.

-One example of such generator for Ruby projects is [rubydoc.info](https://rubydoc.info/gems/dry-system.) **it automatically detects public ruby gems and generates documentation pages based on the inline comments in the code itself**.
+One example of such generator for Ruby projects is [rubydoc.info](https://rubydoc.info/gems/dry-system). **It automatically detects public ruby gems and generates documentation pages based on the inline comments in the code itself**.

 You can for example, browse the [dry-system documentation website](https://rubydoc.info/gems/dry-system), where you can easily go through each method and class and check out what it does, what arguments it accepts, and what type of value it returns!